 Architecture and Safety Case

-An architecture that took sensor data into a ‘Last Response Engine’ (LRE) which gave instructions to the autopilot needed to be developed.
+An architecture that took sensor data into a ‘Last Response Engine’ (LRE) and which gave instructions to the autopilot needed to be developed.
 Sensor data was to be supplied in this case solely by ADS-B; sensing could be provided by any other set of sensors as the basis for decision making.

 A volume around the UAV was established for a ‘safety bubble’ and requirements were based on a clearly expressed context that would encompass numerous use cases.
 The software development from system requirements to design would need to be in accordance with DO-178C acceptable practices, utilising the Formal Methods Supplement DO-333.

-In agreement with our project partners Callen-Lenz, we developed a LRE which takes over from normal path planning/navigation, commands an avoidance action in accordance with SERA.
+In agreement with our project partners Callen-Lenz, we developed a LRE which takes over from normal path planning/navigation, and commands an avoidance action in accordance with SERA.
 The behavioural rules were expressed in English and written up in a System Requirements Document (SRD).

 Looking into the future

 The project will be exploited in a number of ways in various sectors.
-The work has spawned a similar project but this time focussed on the underwater domain.
+The work has spawned a similar project but this time focused on the underwater domain.
 The project showed that the techniques were viable; all we needed to agree on were the behavioural rules.